seherkutlu/seherkutlu/README.md

-👩‍💻 Seher Kutlu | Data Scientist
+👩‍💻 **Seher Kutlu | Data Scientist**

 Hi there!
 I'm Seher Kutlu, a passionate Data Scientist currently working in the industry.
 I enjoy exploring data, building models, and turning insights into actionable outcomes.

-🔍 What I’m currently working on:
+🔍 **What I’m currently working on:**

-Improving my skills in machine learning algorithms
+- Improving my skills in machine learning algorithms & time series forecasting
+- Backend development with Python and FastAPI
+- Database design and writing complex SQL queries
+- Data analysis and reporting

-Exploring backend development with Java
+- Exploring backend development with Java

-Hands-on with data analysis, database design, and Python scripting

 ## 🛠️ Technologies